cncf-tags/container-device-interface/TUTORIAL.md

 - Support both Docker (≥ 25.0) and Podman (≥ 4.1) as container runtimes
 - Keep prerequisites minimal: Linux host + a CDI-enabled container runtime

+## Key Concept: CDI Specs and OCI Specs

+A CDI Spec is simply a formal way to describe a **limited set of changes to an [OCI Spec](https://github.com/opencontainers/runtime-spec)**, to be applied during container creation.
+Only a limited subset of the OCI Spec can be modified through CDI - specifically device nodes, mounts, hooks, and environment variables.
+If something is not part of the OCI Spec, it is definitely not part of CDI either.

+Keep this in mind throughout the tutorial: every CDI feature you see below (`deviceNodes`, `env`, `mounts`, `hooks`) maps directly to a field in the OCI runtime specification.
+CDI does not invent new container primitives - it reuses existing OCI ones and provides a vendor-driven way to inject them.

 ## Tutorial

 ### Overview